CuRRt-rb/CuRRt-rb/README.md

 - 👋 Hi, I’m @CuRRt-rb
 - 👀 I’m interested in back end programming
-- 🌱 I’m currently learning SQL and Python programming language
+- 🌱 I’m currently working with SQL and Python programming language
 - 💞️ I’m looking to collaborate on Python programming
 - 📫 How to reach me kunigelispaulius@yahoo.com